Why come to China?

 10. Enjoy every second

 Make the most out of your time in China.
-People-watch on the subway in Beijing and admire how fearlessly everyone is dressed.
+People-watch on the subway in Beijing and admire how the uniquely fierce fashion tastes.
 Eat as many dumplings and buns as you can, taste all the crazy foods you can find.
-Spend time on the rooftops of your hostels taking in the beauty of where you are and dine in a rooftop bars that overlook Shanghai’s skyline.
+Spend time on the rooftops of your hostels taking in the beauty of where you are.
+Dine in a rooftop bars that overlook Shanghai’s skyline.
 Conquer the Great Wall, dance in the storms.
 Surround yourself with China’s natural beauty when you walk along the Li River.
 Remember all the smaller details that will make your trip so special.